ton-community/ton-docs/docs/develop/func/global_variables.md

 global int A, cell B, C;
 ```

-It is not allowed to declare a local variable with the same name as an already declared global variable.
+It is not allowed to declare a local variable with the same name as an already-declared global variable.
 For example, this code wouldn't compile:
 ```cpp
 global cell C;